 Where exactly do you look for relevant financial activity?
 It may sound obvious, but modern enterprises and even smaller companies have multiple parts working simultaneously, and it’s easy to lose track of who’s spending.

 Go through and search for the biggest spenders, which typically include procurement, finance, accounts payable, general ledger, and marketing departments.
 It may be surprising how many groups and projects in the business actually handle the budget.
+By understanding who has a hand in budgeting and spending, you’ll be able to better identify savings opportunities and cost reduction opportunities, as well as get a more accurate sense of your organization’s purchasing data.

 Step 2: Extract and Collect